Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 Work with a non-power of 2 players
 Ties

-### 2024-01-16 - Cleaning up
+### 2024-01-16 - Cleaning up and fixing draws
-Fixed all the .h headers, cleaned up some code - remove some print statements, add some comments.
+Fixed all the .h headers, cleaned up some code - remove some print statements, add some comments. - 15 mins Draws now rematch - 15 mins

 ## Benjamin Goihman